-- Create UIs that are divided into sections, using Fragments, and use view groups like
+- Create UIs that are divided into sections using fragments.
+Use view groups like

 ListViewto make better use of the horizontal screen space.

 LinearLayoutto arrange views.
-This approach allows the system to adjust the position of the views to the size, alignment, aspect ratio, and pixel density of a TV screen.
+This approach lets the system adjust the position of the views to the size, alignment, aspect ratio, and pixel density of a TV screen.

 - Add sufficient margins between layout controls to avoid a cluttered UI.

-Layouts for TV have some unique requirements due to the evolution of TV standards and the desire to always present a full screen picture to viewers.
-For this reason, TV devices may clip the outside edge of an app layout in order to ensure that the entire display is filled.
+Layouts for TV have some unique requirements due to the evolution of TV standards and the desire to always present a full-screen picture to viewers.
+For this reason, TV devices might clip the outside edge of an app layout to ensure that the entire display is filled.
 This behavior is generally referred to as overscan.

-Screen elements that must be visible to the user at all times should be positioned within the overscan safe area.
-Adding a 5% margin of 48dp on the left and right edges and 27dp on the top and bottom edges to a layout ensures that screen elements in that layout will be within the overscan safe area.
+Position screen elements that must be visible to the user at all times within the overscan safe area.
+Adding a 5% margin of 48 dp on the left and right edges and 27 dp on the top and bottom edges to a layout helps ensure that screen elements in the layout are within the overscan safe area.

-Background screen elements that the user doesn't directly interact with should not be adjusted or clipped to the overscan safe area.
-This approach ensures that background screen elements look correct on all screens.
+Don't adjust background screen elements that the user doesn't directly interact with or clip them to the overscan safe area.
+This approach helps ensure that background screen elements look correct on all screens.

 <?xml version="1.0" encoding="utf-8"?> <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android" android:layout_width="match_parent" android:layout_height="match_parent" > <!-- Screen elements that can render outside the overscan safe area go here --> <!-- Nested RelativeLayout with overscan-safe margin --> <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android" android:layout_width="match_parent" android:layout_height="match_parent" android:layout_marginTop="27dp" android:layout_marginBottom="27dp" android:layout_marginLeft="48dp" android:layout_marginRight="48dp"> <!-- Screen elements that need to be within the overscan safe area go here --> </RelativeLayout> </RelativeLayout>

-Caution: Do not apply overscan margins to your layout if you are using the
+Caution: Don't apply overscan margins to your layout if you are using the

 BrowseFragment or related